 The exact "radius" distance is being assessed and will be described in version 2.1 of these protocols.
-It will likely be 100 -200 meters.
+It will likely be 100-200 meters.
 The protocol uses a rounded buffer and in order for the buffer to extend exactly X-meters, the radius of the sausage is deducted from X (so in order to have the buffer extend X meters, it is actually drawn out X-Y meters.

 For the EAT-III and TREC studies the buffer distances are listed in appendix 1G.
 The street network distance may be from a home, work place, school, or other relevant spot.
 More specifically, it is the distance along the street network from the house or building's street location.
 Note, it is possible to manually locate buildings using aerial photos and this may be more appropriate than centroids in smaller studies.
 This is a little trickier to do in GIS than the straight-line buffer.
 There is little guidance in the literature.
-Some work has been done on buffering routes between two places and comparing buffers of shortest distances with actual routes travelled.
-Because the actual and shortest routes often don't coincide, this finds that 100 or 250 meter buffers are closer than as 25 m buffer on each side as they are more general; however, while extremely useful such research is asking a different question (Badland et al. 2010).
+Some work has been done on buffering routes between two places and comparing buffers of shortest distances with actual routes travelled and they often don't coincide (Badland et al. 2010).